olliethedev/multiboard/README.md

 ---

-> **Multiboard is now part of [Better Stack](https://better-stack.ai/)** — ship full-stack features faster with production-ready plugins that generate database schemas, API routes, and pages for Next.js, TanStack Start, and React Router.
+> **Multiboard is now part of [BTST](https://better-stack.ai/)** — ship full-stack features faster with production-ready plugins that generate database schemas, API routes, and pages for Next.js, TanStack Start, and React Router.

 ---